miracllife/vue-hScroller/README.md

 #################################   declaration   ############################################

-## For the respact for coding author, we made this declaration
+## For the respect to component coding author, we made this declaration
 ## This component refferences  the vue-scroller component,whos author named wangdahoo
 ## and his lib https://wangdahoo.github.io/vue-scroller
 ## thanks